Skip navigation

 Tasks

-• Add treating or neutralizing agents to products, and pump products through filters or centrifuges in order to remove impurities or to precipitate products.
+• Add treating or neutralizing agents to products, and pump products through filters or centrifuges to remove impurities or to precipitate products.

-• Drain equipment, and pump water or other solutions through in order to flush and clean tanks and equipment.
+• Drain equipment, and pump water or other solutions through to flush and clean tanks or equipment.

 • Draw samples of products at specified stages so that analyses can be performed.